 Equipment - Identify each item to be purchased which has an estimated acquisition cost of \$5,000 or more per unit and a useful life of more than one year.
 Equipment also includes accessories necessary to make the equipment operational.
-Equipment does not include: (1) equipment planned to be leased/rented, including lease/purchase agreement; or (2) equipment service or maintenance contracts.
+Equipment does not include: (1) equipment planned to be leased/rented, including lease/purchase agreement; or (2) equipment service or maintenance contracts that are not included in the purchase price for the equipment.
 These types of proposed costs should be included in the "Other" category.
-Items with a unit cost of less than \$5,000 should be categorized as supplies, pursuant to 2 CFR Part 200.
-The budget detail must include an itemized listing of all equipment proposed under the project.
+Items with a unit cost of less than \$5,000 should be categorized as supplies, pursuant to 2 CFR 200.
+94. The budget detail must include an itemized listing of all equipment proposed under the project.
 If installation costs are included in the equipment costs, labor expenses shall be itemized with the detailed number of hours charged and the hourly wage.